airpaio/datasciencecoursera/Cleaning/project/CodeBook.md

 * <http://web.archive.org/web/20140803224107/http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>

 When the file linked to above is unzipped in the directory you wish to work in, the entire data set is contained in a directory named **UCI HAR Dataset**.
-The directory structure is as follows where the bold font file names indicate the files that were used in cleaning the dataset:
+The directory structure is as follows:

 <pre>.
 +-- README.txt
-+-- **activity_labels.txt**
++-- activity_labels.txt
-+-- **features.txt**
++-- features.txt
 +-- features_info.txt
 +-- sensorAggregation.txt 	**NOTE: not included in original dataset - result of cleaning data** +-- train